 Hacienda San Antonio El Puente has 131 luxury rooms each with stone, brick, and wood accents, Talavera-tiled walk-in showers, and the well-needed air-conditioning, as this place does get hot!
 Many rooms have a view of the gardens with huge terraces.
 Additionally, the hacienda offers a full-service restaurant, a gorgeous pool with an oversized Jacuzzi, set amongst brick ruins, which in itself is spectacular.

 They also offer a full-service bar and there are many terraces available for group meetings, parties, and weddings.

 They are also building a brand new spa, to replace the current spa located on the property.

 As mentioned before, Hacienda San Antonio El Puente is the perfect location for a wedding venue with its very own outdoor chapel amidst lush gardens, flowing fountains, and full-service dining options for large groups.
 It makes for the perfect wedding or wedding renewal spot.

 How to book: Fiesta Americana’s Hacienda San Antonio El Puente near Cuernavaca, Mexico:

-For this trip, I used TripAdvisor: Go to TripAdvisor.com and put in the name of the hotel to locate it, either under the city of Cuernavaca, Mexico or the actual name of the hacienda.
+For this trip, I used TripAdvisor: Go there and put in the name of the hotel to locate it, either under the city of Cuernavaca, Mexico, or the actual name of the hacienda.
 Once you have located it, you can book from here by selecting your desired dates.
 TripAdvisor is easy to book and easy to work with, as I booked via their website for my stay there.
 I ended up staying a few extra days and the hotel was able to book me and link up my TripAdvisor reservations with their reservation with no issues.